delta-io/delta-rs/docs/how-delta-lake-works/delta-lake-acid-transactions.md

 Durability means that all transactions that are successfully completed will always remain persisted, even if there are service outages or program crashes.

-Suppose you have a Delta table that’s persisted in Azure blog storage.
+Suppose you have a Delta table that’s persisted in Azure blob storage.
 The Delta table transactions that are committed will always remain available, even in these circumstances:

 * When there are Azure service outages
 * If a computation cluster that’s writing the Delta table crashes for some reason